How To Write Sample Email To Approach New Client (+ Templates)

 PS – yes, this first line was written by our own tool.
 We eat our own dog food. :)”

 • It’s highly personalized.
-Down to mentioning someone, I did a podcast with and the exact data we achieved.
+Down to mentioning someone and what outstanding results they’ve achieved.

 • Effective and relevant transition to sales outreach.
 Since I’ve done a webinar on LinkedIn outreach, it’s safe to assume my interest in growth-hacking and marketing.